COVID-19 Isolation Assistance

 COVID-19 ISOLATION FOR PEOPLE EXPERIENCING HOMELESSNESS

-- If an individual is already engaged with a shelter or residential program, the hospital should contact that program to discuss return to the facility.
+- If a COVID-positive individual is already engaged in a shelter or residential program, the hospital should contact that program to discuss return to the facility.